 ALEC has campaigned to stop fracking in the Northern Territory since 2011, and continues to campaign to block the development of the Beetaloo sub-basin and associated pipelines across the NT.
-Fracking the Beetaloo would increase Australia’s total emissions by up to a 22 per cent - fuelling climate disaster.
+Fracking the Beetaloo would increase Australia’s total emissions by up to 22 per cent - fuelling climate disaster.

 Across the Territory, the transition to clean energy offers the opportunity to create thousands of skilled local jobs, lift communities out of energy poverty, and power the revitalisation of remote and regional economies.
 ALEC advocates for a just transition to 100% renewable energy to ensure a liveable climate and safe future for all.